alexpovel/srgn/README.md

           If nothing is found to be in scope, fail.

           The default is to return the input unchanged (without failure).

+  -j, --join-language-scopes
+          Join (logical 'OR') multiple language scopes, instead of intersecting them.

+          The default when multiple language scopes are given is to intersect their scopes, left to right.
+For example, `--go func --go strings` will first scope down to `func` bodies, then look for strings only within those.
+This flag instead joins (in the set logic sense) all scopes.
+The example would then scope any `func` bodies, and any strings, anywhere.
+Language scopers can then also be given in any order.

+          No effect if only a single language scope is given.
+Also does not affect non-language scopers (regex pattern etc.), which always intersect.

       --line-numbers
           Prepend line numbers to output.